varocketry/guitar-mastery-hub/public/lessons/lesson_015_power_chord_preparation.md

 4. Listen: Should hear **A-A-E** (low to high)

 **Check your sound:**
-- âœ… Clean, focused = Great!
+- Ã¢Å“â€¦ Clean, focused = Great!
-- âš ï¸ Low E ringing = Muting not working, adjust finger
+- Ã¢Å¡ Ã¯Â¸ Low E ringing = Muting not working, adjust finger
-- âš ï¸ Buzzing on D or G = Press harder or check angle
+- Ã¢Å¡ Ã¯Â¸ Buzzing on D or G = Press harder or check angle

 ---